freistli/rootbot/README.md

 # Express Deployment

-The script will help users setup all required resources by single command.
+The script will help users setup all required resources by single command for Teams ChatGPT bot.

 Build environment is not required during express deployment.